 What Treatments Are Available for Depression?

 Pharmaceutical companies and many doctors make an obscene amount of money selling prescription medications to those who suffer from depression.
-The concern is that when doctors prescribe powerful antidepressant drugs, it’s often a hit and miss process whereby patients become inundated with a chemical soup that gets their brain chemistry so messed up that it’s far worse than before the medications.
+The concern is that when doctors prescribe powerful antidepressant drugs, it’s often a hit-and-miss process whereby patients become inundated with a chemical soup that gets their brain chemistry so messed up that it’s far worse than before the medications.
 Antidepressant medications come with a tremendous amount of side effects.
 Some of the available antidepressants are known to cause suicidal behavior, especially in children and older adults.
-I would be very careful about using prescription antidepressants for depression especially from a trigger-happy doctor who offers medication every time tears fall.
+I would be cautious about using prescription antidepressants for depression, especially from a trigger-happy doctor who offers medication every time tears fall.
 I’m not saying there are no instances when medication is needed or helpful, but the vast majority of depressed people would be far better off if they stayed away from these drugs.
-Fortunately, there are natural remedies for depression such as dietary changes, supplementing with vitamin D3 and B vitamins, and making certain lifestyle changes.
+Fortunately, there are natural remedies for depression, such as dietary changes, supplementing with vitamin D3 and B vitamins, and making certain lifestyle changes.

 Natural Alternatives for Depression

 If the goal is to get the brain back into a state of chemical balance, there is a much more natural and safe alternative.
 Orthomolecular therapy is a treatment for depression based on bolstering low levels of certain nutrients within the body.
 Linus Pauling was one of the first proponents of orthomolecular therapy.
-He believed that most mental illnesses were caused by low levels of B vitamins especially vitamin B-12, vitamin C, or folic acid.
+He believed that most mental illnesses were caused by low levels of B vitamins, especially vitamin B-12, vitamin C, or folic acid.
 Supplementation with certain amino acids (tryptophan, tyrosine, and phenylalanine) is also helpful.
-The theory behind such treatments is that if we give the body enough of the natural nutrients that it is lacking, it will heal and support itself — a drastically different approach to typical conventional medicine.
+The theory behind such treatments is that if we give the body enough of the natural nutrients it lacks, it will heal and support itself — a drastically different approach to typical conventional medicine.